veillette/physics-book/contents/ch27LimitsOfResolution.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-Assuming the angular resolution found for the Hubble Telescope in [[link]](#fs-id1169736614590), what is the smallest detail that could be observed on the Moon?
+Assuming the angular resolution found for the Hubble Telescope in [[Example 1]](#Example1), what is the smallest detail that could be observed on the Moon?

 </div>
 </div>